Improving Cooperative Game Theory-based Data Valuation via Data Utility Learning: Background and Related Work

+In a word, Shapley value is a weighted average of the marginal contributions of a data point over all possible subsets.
+Recently, \cite{yan2020ifyoulike} propose to use the Least core, another classic solution concept in cooperative game theory, as an alternative to Shapley value for data valuation.
+Least core vector $\psi \in \R^n$ minimizes the excess of the actual utility over the assigned value for every possible subset and is computed by solving the linear programming problem below:

-Game-theoretic formulations of data valuation have become popular in recent years.
-Particularly, Shapley value has been widely used as a data value notion~\citep{ghorbani2019data, jia2019towards, jia2019efficient, jia2019scalability, wang2020principled}, as it uniquely satisfies a set of desirable properties.
-Recently, \cite{yan2020ifyoulike} propose to use the Least core as an alternative of Shapley value for data valuation.
-However, exact computation of Shapley and Least core values are NP-hard under most of the settings, which limits their applicability in real-world data valuation applications even at scale of hundreds of data points.
-Several heuristics, such as TMC-Shapley \citep{ghorbani2019data}, G-Shapley \citep{ghorbani2019data}, KNN-Shapley \citep{jia2019efficient}, have been proposed to approximate the Shapley value.
+The fairness properties of SV and LC provide strong motivation for using them in data valuation.
+We point readers to the cited references for a detailed discussion on it.
+However, from the definitions in (\ref{eq:shapley}) and (\ref{eq:leastcore}), it can be seen that the exact calculation of both SV and LC requires evaluating the data utility function, i.e., retraining, on every possible subset of the training data, which is $2^n$ in total.
+Indeed, the exact computation of SV and LC is NP-hard in general \citep{deng1994complexity, faigle2000note}, which limits their applicability in real-world data valuation applications even at the scale of hundreds of data points.
+Several approximation heuristics, such as TMC-Shapley \citep{ghorbani2019data} and KNN-Shapley \citep{jia2019efficient}, have been proposed to approximate Shapley value.
 Despite their computational advantage, they are biased in nature, limiting their applicability to sensitive applications such as designing monetary rewards for data sharing or assigning responsibility for ML decisions.
-On the other hand, unbiased estimators of the Shapley value such as Permutation Sampling \citep{maleki2015addressing} and Group Testing \citep{jia2019towards} still require a large number of learning performance evaluations for any descent approximation accuracy.
+On the other hand, unbiased Shapley estimators such as Permutation Sampling \citep{castro2009polynomial} and Group Testing \citep{jia2019towards} still require a large number of learning performance evaluations for any descent approximation accuracy.

-The technique proposed in this paper is not another approximation heuristic for the Shapley value or the Least core.
-Rather, it is a natural way to improve the unbiased Shapley or Least core estimation, and it is compatible with any approximation heuristics that require a significant amount of data utility samples, such as permutation sampling \citep{maleki2015addressing}.

-A similar idea of boosting the Shapley value estimation through learning the characteristic functions has been explored in cooperative game abstraction (CGA) \cite{yan2020evaluating}.
-However, their technique may not be directly applicable to data valuation due to the several issues.
-We provide a detailed comparison between CGA and our technique for data valuation in Section \ref{sec:dul-to-datavaluation}.